-In his first season with Lyon, the Scots finished the season as the runner-up in the American Midwest Conference.
-Lyon held an 11-8 overall record while going 9-5 in the American Midwest Conference.
-The Scots won their previous five contests in route to the American Midwest Conference Tournament Final, including a victory over previously undefeated AMC rival Columbia College.
+In his first season with Lyon, the Scots finished 4th in the AMC and runner-up in the AMC Tournament.
+Lyon held an 11-8 overall record while going 9-5 in the AMC.
+The Scots won their previous five contests en route to the AMC Tournament Final, including a 1-0 victory on the road to previously undefeated Columbia College.
 Lyon was predicted to finish 8th in the preseason polls after concluding the previous season with a 6-8-2 overall record.

 Prior to Lyon College, Groves led the Northeastern Junior College men’s soccer program to a 22-14-3 overall record in his two seasons with the Plainsmen.
 The program's record previous to Groves’ arrival was 10-54-1.

 The 2017 Plainsmen finished with a 13-8 overall record.
-NJC finished the season as one of the most in form teams in the country, winning seven games in a row during the month of October and eventually falling in the regional championship game.
-The 13 wins set the school record and Groves was subsequently named region coach of the year.
+NJC finished the season as one of the most in form teams in the country, winning seven games in a row during the month of October, eventually falling in the regional championship game.
+The 13 wins set the school record and Groves was subsequently named the region coach of the year.

 The 2016 Plainsmen finished with a 9-6-3 overall record.
 The Plainsmen once again finished the season as one of the most in form teams in the country, winning five games in a row during the month of October.
-During Groves' tenure, the Plainsmen were 12-2 during the month of October.
 The nine wins set the school record and the 2016 Plainsmen team were statistically the most improved team in all levels of NJCAA men’s soccer after a winless 2015 season.

-Prior to coming to Northeastern Junior College, Coach Groves served as an assistant coach at NCAA Division I powerhouse Western Michigan University.
+Prior to coming to Northeastern Junior College, Coach Groves served as an assistant coach at NCAA Division 1, Western Michigan University.

 The 2015 Broncos finished with an 11-4-4 overall record, going 4-1-1 in the Mid-American Conference.
 WMU set a new school record for shutouts, posting 12, including clean sheets against five of its last six regular season opponents.
 WMU went undefeated in its last seven regular season games.
 Nationally, the Broncos cracked the Top 25 for the first time in school history.
 In the classroom, Western Michigan carried one of the top five team GPAs among Division I schools with a 3.44 team GPA.

 The 2014 Broncos finished with an 8-7-4 overall record.
-During the regular season, Western Michigan defeated Akron for just the third time in school history, knocking off the No.19 Zips, 1-0, on the road.
+During the regular season, Western Michigan defeated Akron for just the third time in school history, knocking off the No.19 Zips 1-0 on the road.
 The loss was Akron’s second MAC regular-season loss over the previous eight seasons.
-The Broncos also defeated in-state rival Michigan in Ann Arbor, taking down the Wolverines in overtime, 1-0.
+The Broncos also defeated in-state rival Michigan in Ann Arbor, taking down the Wolverines 1-0.
 In the classroom, Western Michigan carried one of the top 5 team GPAs among Division I schools with a 3.41 team GPA.